Sequence/docs

 book:<symbol>TopBook L2 updates per venueUp to 10 levels per side, per venue, per update

-fillsPer-fill events from every venueqty, price, fee, venue, timestamps, TCA breakdown
+fillsPer-fill events from every venueqty, price, fee, venue, timestamps

-tcaPost-completion TCA report per parent orderSlippage, IS, savings, achieved vs benchmark
+tcaPost-completion TCA report per orderSlippage, IS, savings, achieved vs benchmark

 funding / funding:<venue> / funding:<venue>:<symbol>Perp funding rate updatesRate bps/hr, predicted, mark, OI, next-settlement